Families Facing the Future

 Summary: (To include basic study design, measures, results, and notable limitations)

 The study used the same sample as Catalano et al. (1997).
-The purpose of the study was to examine whether the Families Facing the Future program could reduce parent’s drug use and prevent children’s initiation of drug use.
-Parents were randomly assigned to receive standard methadone treatment plus the Families Facing the Future program, or standard methadone treatment alone.
+The purpose of the study was to examine whether the Focus on Families (FOF) [now called Families Facing the Future] could reduce parent’s drug use and prevent children’s initiation of drug use.
+Participants were randomly assigned to receive standard methadone treatment plus the FOF program, or standard methadone treatment alone.
 Measures utilized include the parents and children were interviewed using questions designed for this study covering the topics of parent and child substance use, family interaction and conflict, parenting, and peers.
 In addition, random urine samples were collected (for urinalysis).
 Results indicate that there was some improvement in parents’ ability to avoid drug use, use of household rules, and reduction in domestic conflict.
 Parents also reported significantly less cocaine use.
 Significant differences were not found between the intervention and comparison group on children’s behaviors by the end of the follow-up period.
-Limitations include, small sample size, and lack generalizability due to ethnic composition of the participants.
+Limitations include small sample size and lack of generalizability due to the ethnic composition of the participants.

 Length of controlled postintervention follow-up: 6 and 12 months.